 Go Asian.
-Asian flavors work well with lobster as long as you’re careful not to over do the strong ingredients such as chilli and ginger which can risk overpowering the taste of the lobster.
-Rice wine vinegar, soy sauce, a little ginger and a dash of sugar will make a fantastic dipping sauce, particularly for tempura lobster bites.
-Or try a chilli paste mixed with lime juice, a little brown sugar and fish sauce.
+Asian flavors work well with lobster as long as you’re careful not to overdo the strong ingredients.
+Chili and ginger, for example, can risk overpowering the taste of the lobster.
+Rice wine vinegar, soy sauce, a little ginger and a dash of sugar will make a fantastic dipping sauce.
+Particularly for tempura lobster bites.
+Or try a chili paste mixed with lime juice, a little brown sugar and fish sauce.

 Sauces for Lobster Meat Served Cold

-You can’t beat a homemade mayonnaise, béarnaise or hollandaise sauce any day of the week, but accompanying lobster makes them even more special.
-Whether it’s a salad or a pre‐dinner canapé, try one of our cold sauces for lobster to impress even the toughest of crowds.
+You can’t beat a homemade mayonnaise, béarnaise or hollandaise sauce any day of the week.
+Accompanying lobster makes them even more special.
+Whether it’s a salad or a pre‐dinner canapé, try one of our cold sauces for lobster.

 Sauces for Lobster Tails

-You can of course apply all of the above to tasty lobster tails, but this fun and more laid back option of lobster meat enjoyment offers the budding lobster chef the opportunity to be a little more creative.
+You can, of course, apply all of the above to tasty lobster tails.
+However, lobster tails offer the budding lobster chef the opportunity to be a little more creative.

 Cheese fondue.
-Although lobster and fondue in the same sentence may bring back thoughts of the eighties, retro is definitely in, so get your cheese melted, and why not add a little crispy bacon?
+Although lobster and fondue in the same sentence may bring back thoughts of the eighties, retro is definitely in.
+Get your cheese melted, and why not add a little crispy bacon?